MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/unlock-encrypted-linux-disk-offline-repair.md

 4. Use the following procedure to replace the source VM’s OS disk with the newly repaired disk.

-## Method 3: Manual method to unlock an encrypted disk on a repair VM
+## <a name="re-encrypt"></a>Re-enable Azure Data Encryption on the disk

-If you cannot find the BEK volume or other menthods don't work, try the following method to re-enable Disk encryption for the encrypted disk:
+If you cannot find the BEK volume, try the following method to re-enable Disk encryption for the encrypted disk:

 1. If the source VM’s encrypted OS disk is a managed disk, follow the steps in Create the repair VM to attach a copy of the locked disk to a repair VM.